CirclesUBI/plumbing/clean-unused-images-S3/README.md

 # Clean up unused images in S3 storage

-This scipt deletes the avatar images that are not referenced in the users profilewq data.
+This script deletes the avatar images that are not referenced in the users profile data.

 ## Usage